 Dazed by this cruelty, alone with the bitter fruit of his betrayal, Dawn becomes, once again, a victim of her grandmother’s twisted schemes.
 Desolate, she clings to the tender hope that Jimmy will return and renew with her their deepest hearts’ dream.

-Published in 1990, Secrets of the Morning features a letter from the Andrews family in regards to V.C.
+Published in 1990, Secrets of the Morning is the second book to feature a letter from the Andrews family in regards to V.C.
 Andrews’ death in 1986.
-It’s the second book to feature this letter.

 A bulk of the book takes place in New York City, where Dawn’s prestigious performing arts school, the Sarah Bernhardt School of Performing Arts, is located.